-13. In July of 1969, according to declassified files, National Security Advisor Henry Kissinger noted "There is circumstantial evidence that some fissionable material available for Israel's weapons development was illegally obtained from the United States about 1965...
-This is one program on which the Israelis have persistently deceived us," Mr. Kissinger said, "and may even have stolen from us."
+13. In July of 1969, according to declassified files,12 National Security Advisor Henry Kissinger noted "There is circumstantial evidence that some fissionable material available for Israel's weapons development was illegally obtained from the United States about 1965...
+This is one program on which the Israelis have persistently deceived us," Mr. Kissinger said, "and may even have stolen from us."13

 14. Concerns in Congress that illegal activity had occurred and was simply covered up triggered new interest in finally determining what had happened at NUMEC during the Ford administration.
-Attorney General Edward Levi ordered the FBI to investigate whether criminal statutes had been violated in the diversion and whether a government cover-up had

-&lt;sup>11 Transcript of the BBC News program "Panorama", June 26 1978, included as Exhibit 4 ensued.
-Another FBI investigation, with additional input by the CIA and General Accounting Office (GAO) commenced and continued until the end of the Carter administration.
+Attorney General Edward Levi ordered the FBI to investigate whether criminal statutes had been violated in the diversion and whether a government cover-up had ensued.
+Another FBI investigation, with additional input by the CIA and General Accounting Office (GAO) was commenced and continued until the end of the Carter administration.